gromacs/gromacs/docs/reference-manual/references.rst

 .. _refDegroot96b:

 :sup:`66` B.L. de Groot, A. Amadei, R.M.
 Scheek, N.A.J. van Nuland, and
 H.J.C.
-Berendsen, “An extended sampling of the configurational space of HPr from *E. coli*,” *PROTEINS: Struct.
+Berendsen, "An extended sampling of the configurational space of HPr from *E. coli*," *PROTEINS: Struct.
 Funct.
 Gen.*, **26** 314–322 (1996).

 .. raw:: html